awsdocs/aws-secrets-manager-docs/doc_source/reference_template_Generic.md

 This template function is written in [Python](https://www.python.org/), and uses the [AWS Boto3 SDK for Python](https://aws.amazon.com/sdk-for-python/)\.

 ```
+# Copyright 2018 Amazon.com, Inc. or its affiliates.
+All Rights Reserved.
+# SPDX-License-Identifier: MIT-0

 import boto3
 import logging
 import os